myommt/CS523_BDT_FinalProject/SparkStreaming/bdt/README.md

 1. Two Kafka topics (`electric-vehicle-location` and `electric-vehicle-evdata`) provide JSON records.
 2. Spark reads each topic independently using the Kafka message key (dol_vehicle_id) for correlation.
-3. Location stream is parsed and **filtered for valid records** (non-null county, vehicle_location) — invalid records are dropped.
+3. Location stream is parsed and **filtered for valid records** (non-null dol_vehicle_id) — invalid records are dropped.
 4. Evdata stream is parsed and **filtered for valid records** (valid electric_range and model_year) — invalid records are dropped.
 5. Valid location and evdata records are joined on dol_vehicle_id.
-6. Joined stream is windowed (5-min tumbling, 1-min slide) and aggregated by county + make.
+6. Joined stream and aggregated by county + make.
 7. All three streams (location, evdata, moving_averages) write independently to Hive in parallel.
 8. Each stream maintains its own checkpoint for restart safety and offset tracking.